graik/biskit/README.txt

 Release 2.1.0-beta
 ------------------

-Release 2.1.0 introduces a lot changes to the very core of Biskit:
+Release 2.1.0 introduces a lot of changes to the very core of Biskit:

 * PDBModel overhaul -- the atom dictionaries are gone and all the information is now unified into `atoms` and `residues`